Korunova/space_mc_paper/README.md

 ---

-# Requirements
+# System Requirements

-The code requires Python 3 and the following major packages:
+The code was developed and run using Python 3 on a standard personal computer.
+No GPU or other non-standard hardware is required.

+The main Python dependencies are:

 * numpy
 * scipy